 Most Americans regularly donate to a few favorite charitable causes, simply writing a check or making an online donation when they can afford it.
 If you’re ready and able to make a significant commitment to charitable giving, however, you may want to investigate other methods of giving.
 Consider setting up a donor-advised fund—a special account, managed by investment experts, from which you make your donations.
 It may give you some tax advantages and foster family involvement in giving.

 Lots of people are deciding that donor-advised funds (DAFs) are a good idea; there are now an estimated 150,000 DAFs in this country.
-In 2011, donors put $7.7 billion into these DAFs, which now hold more than $30 billion in assets.
+More than $8 billion was donated in 2012, and these funds now hold more than $45 billion in assets, according to the National Philanthropic Trust.

 How DAFs Work